isomerpages/csc-corp/pages/faq.md

-<h4 id="officers-attendance">Attendance of your officers</h4>
+<h4 id="officers-attendance">Attendance of Your Officers</h4>

 <p>From 6 November 2023 onwards, CSC will be launching a new e-attendance process, in phases.
-If your officers are attending <strong>a virtual programme or a milestone programme</strong>, they may mark their attendance by “checking in” to their programme, on CSC’s eAttendance page.</p>
+If your officers are attending a virtual programme, or a milestone programme, they may mark their attendance by “checking in” to their programme, on CSC’s eAttendance page.</p>

 <p>A QR code and/or URL will be provided by their trainers at the start of their class.
 They can either scan the QR code or input the URL on their mobile web browser to launch the eAttendance page.</p>